jbdoumenjou/k3s-journey/step1/readme.md

 kube-system   job.batch/helm-install-traefik   1/1           41s        7m52s
 ```

-Tips: if you have a `watch` command installed, keep an eye on your cluster by using it.
+Tip: if you have a `watch` command installed, keep an eye on your cluster by using it.

 ```bash
 watch kubectl get all --all-namespace